tkt99/homelab/progress-notes.md

 ### Future Plans and Direction of Home Lab evolution
 After setting up services, I realized that there was a difference between a "home lab" and a "home server."
 Setting up and self hosting services was out of the question due to the security implications of hosting from my home router.
 Additionally, there aren't many things I wish to do in terms of self-hosting.
 If I want this project to continue, I knew I had to decide on which direction to take in terms of expanding.
 Since the main purpose of this lab is to learn technologies, I will continue it without enphasizing too much on hosting services, and emphasize it on the basis of a segmented network where I can set up and bring down services just for the sake of learning how it works.
 The areas of focus will depend on my interest at the moment.

-# History of Interests:
-**Self-hosting:**
-Originally, I wanted to document my progress on a self-hosted wiki application, but having realized the implications of self-hosting as well as keeping the documentation of the Home Lab on the Home Lab itself, I concluded that was not the best idea, and decided to scrap it.

-**Network Security and forensics:**
-Even though I won't self-host, I would still like to learn about how to secure my network if I were to self-host.
-Additionally for forensics and having some experience with Wireshark, I've always enjoyed diving into the details.

-**Spyware Analysis:**
-I tend to be paranoid of my data being tracked online and/or having the microphones and cameras on my devices being compromised, so this seems like a good opportunity to take the matters into my own hands and see under the hood.
-I plan to execute malware such as spyware on the lab and observe what happens on the network through forensics.